sudohainguyen/sudohainguyen.github.io/_posts/2023-01-15-beyond-feature-store_p1.md

 Cut Off Timestamp illustration (Source: Featuretools documentation)
 </p>

-`Observed value` is calculated from the extracted data with `Data points`, usually combined with `Aggregation methods` to produce a single value as a summarization of what happened back then.
-Optionally, time dimension is also needed to fulfill the characteristic of target entity.
+`Observed value` is calculated from the extracted data (`Data points`), usually combined with `Aggregation methods` to produce a single value as a summarization of what happened back then.
+Optionally, the time dimension is also needed to fulfill the characteristic of the target entity.
 For example:

 ![Example](/assets/img/feat_example.png){: .mx-auto.d-block :}